 - “The Pursuit of Happiness: The Role of Truth in Sex, Gender, and Body Transformation.”
 German Studies Association 2013.
 3-6 Oct.
 2013.
 Denver, Colorado.

 - “On the Cusp of ‘Truth’: Confession and Transsexuality in Sabine Bernardi’s Romeos.”
 Canadian Association of University Teachers of German.
 2-4 June 2013.
-Victoria, BC.
+Victoria, British Columbia.

 - “‘Jauchzet, frohlocket!’: Parody and Musical Commentary in Heiner Carow’s Coming Out.”
 Panel: Music and Interdisciplinarity I: New Theoretical Perspectives.
-German Studies Association 2012.
+GSA 2012.
 4-7 Oct.
 2012.
 Milwaukee, Wisconsin.

 - “Mord auf dem Ländle: The Advantages of German Regional Crime Fiction.”
-Northeast Modern Language Association 2012.
+Panel: Best Practices: Teaching German Literature on the Undergraduate Level.
+NEMLA 2012.
 15-18 Mar.
 2012.
 Rochester, New York.